Zac McGraw

 Zachery Louis McGraw (born June 8, 1997) is a professional soccer player who plays as a defender for Major League Soccer team Portland Timbers.
 Born in the United States, he plays for the Canada national team.

 Youth and college

 McGraw played as part of the USSDA academy side FC Golden State, graduated from West High School (Torrance, California) in 2015, before playing college soccer at the United States Military Academy in 2016.
 McGraw made 68 appearances for the Black Knights over four seasons, scoring a single goal and tallying 9 assists.
 McGraw, who was a four-time First Team All-Patriot League honoree and earned two USCA First Team All-Northeast Region recognition's in 2017 and 2018, and was named a 2019 USCA Third Team All-Northeast Region honoree.
-McGraw's younger cousin, Octavia, was a collegiate goalkeeper at Ottawa University in Arizona.
 His wife, Kaitlin, was a defender and captain for Long Beach State University.
 Their son, Trey, was born January 28, 2025.